Dinger's Aviation Pages

 Performance

-Max Speed: 189 mph (304 kph).
+Max Speed: 189 mph (304 kph)⁸.
 Speed was virtually identical to the Avro Anson and 20mph (32 kph) faster than the Airspeed Oxford.
-However, it was only 4 mph faster than the Hawker Hind and Hart trainers it was meant to replace.
+However, it was only 4 mph (6.4 kph) faster than the Hawker Hind and Hart trainers it was meant to replace, while being 37 mph (60 kph) slower than the Miles Master Mk I which took over the advanced single-engine training role.

-Ceiling: 23,300 ft (7,102 metres).
+Ceiling: Reported to be an impressive 23,300 ft (7,102 metres).
 More than enough for its intended role and considerably higher than either the Anson or Oxford.
+However, with a disappointing initial climb rate of 820 feet per minute, about the same as a Tiger Moth, it would have taken ages to get to that height.

-Armament: Provision for a Browning machine gun in the port wing (although the prototype seems to have been fitted with a Vickers) and a Lewis or Vickers K gun in the rear turret (where fitted).
-Upto 16 practice bombs (8 under each wing).
+Armament: The initial prototypes were designed to carry a Browning machine gun in the port wing (although the prototype seems to have been fitted with a Vickers) and a Lewis or Vickers K gun in the rear turret (where fitted).
+Also, the ability to carry up to 16 practice bombs (8 under each wing).
+The production aircraft had all provision to carry armament deleted.

 Dimensions